01.

 1

-Bitrise an established mobile building platform (startup), well known in the mobile app world, acquired "Trace" a London start up for its expertise in mobile app development, specifically around crash log detection and reporting.
+Bitrise, an established mobile build platform and well known within the app development community, acquired the London-based start-up Trace for its expertise in mobile crash detection and reporting.

 2